Jaimilit/Punk-Rock-Trivia/README.md

 * The main goal is to let the user test his/her knowledge of punk music
 * The user should have good insight of the content when viewing the start page
 * The user should be able to navigate the game easily
-* The user should have an easily accesible button to start the quiz
+* The user should have an easily accessible button to start the quiz
 * The user should receive direct feedback on whether his/her response to each questions is correct or not
 * The user should have an easily accessible next button to continue the quiz until all responses are answered
 * The user should have the possiblity to restart the quiz at the end in order to improve his/her score